-You’ll be automatically enrolled after you’ve received Social Security Disability benefits for a period of 24 months.
+You’ll be automatically enrolled after you’ve received Social Security Disability benefits for 24 months.
 You will receive a Medicare Card in the mail 3 months before your 25th month of disability which makes you eligible for both parts of Original Medicare: Part A and Part B when you are under age 65.

 If you have Medicare Part B, the premium will be automatically deducted from your Social Security check.
 You do have the option to turn down Medicare Part B, but you should only consider turning Part B down if you already have group coverage from your employer or your spouse’s employer.
-Otherwise, you’ll have a premium penalty when you’ll sign up for Part B later, and you may have a gap in your coverage.
+Otherwise, you’ll have a premium penalty when you sign up for Part B later, and you may have a gap in your coverage.

 Enrollment in Medicare Under 65: Medicare Supplement, Medicare Advantage & Part D

-Think about enrolling in a Medicare Supplement Plan (Medigap), which covers Original Medicare out-of-pocket costs, or gaps such as:
+Alternatively, you may enroll in a Medicare Supplement Plan (Medigap), which covers Original Medicare out-of-pocket costs, or gaps such as:

 - Coinsurance/ copayments